European Exports: Signs of Weakness and a Growing Divide Between Intra- and Extra-EU Markets

 - Industrial raw materials (A2)

-- Cluster 3 – Sectors in double contraction: represents the industries most affected, which have suffered a simultaneous decrease in exports both to the United States and to other extra-EU countries.
-The most relevant include:
+- Cluster 3 – Sectors in double contraction: represents the most affected industries, which have experienced a simultaneous decline both toward the U.S. and toward other extra-EU countries.

 Conclusions